Richard Gutjahr: In Nice and Munich

 On 22 July 2016 Gutjahr was reporting live for the national news program Tagesschau and other media about the shooting rampage at the Olympia-Einkaufszentrum in Munich.
 Originally en route to the Bayerischer Rundfunk, he said that he was alerted by his daughter about the incident and arrived as one of the first reporters at the scene.

 His coincidental presence at events gave rise to conspiracy theories, alleging his presence at both events could not have been a coincidence.
 Gutjahr has pressed charges against those who make the allegations, which he sees mostly motivated by antisemitism against his wife considering the often antisemitic nature of the hostilities.

 Siegmund Gottlieb, the German chief editor of the "Bayerischer Rundfunk", voiced his support.
 A German court ultimately ruled against Gutjahr.

 Personal life

-Gutjahr has been married to the former Israeli Knesset member and ex-intelligence officer Einat Wilf since 2007, they have a son, who was born in 2010 and he also has a daughter, who was born in 1994.
+Gutjahr has been married to former Israeli Knesset member and ex-intelligence officer Einat Wilf since 2007.
+They have a son, born in 2010.
+Gutjahr also has a daughter, born in 1994.